Farmers ranked No. 6 among national insurers for the best home insurance in 2025, scoring 3.86 stars out of 5.

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Farmers Insurance had solid scores for home and auto bundling as well as for claims handling in Insure.com’s 2024 Best home Insurance Companies survey of insurance consumers.
-It ranks at No. 5 for national carriers in our list of the top insurers.Farmers – which offers home, auto and life insurance products – received 3.8 (actually, 3.77) stars.
-The company tends to have higher premiums than most of its competitors, according to the most recent Insure.com data, which may have hurt its star rating.
-Insure.com’s ranking rewards lower prices.
-However, it was rated highly in several areas; 82% of its customers in the survey said they’d recommend the company.Farmers received an A rating from AM Best for its credit rating, which means it’s financially stable, and a J.D.
-Power score of 800 (out of 1,000) for overall satisfaction.
+Farmers Insurance ranked well for claims handling in our 2025 Best Home Insurance Companies survey of insurance consumers.
+It ranks at No. 6 among national carriers in our list of the top insurers.Farmers—which offers home, auto, and life insurance products—received 3.86 stars.
+According to our most recent data, the company has higher average premiums than competitors, which affected its star rating, as our ranking rewards lower prices.
+However, it was rated highly in several areas; 82.9% of its customers in the survey said they’d recommend the company.Farmers received an A rating from AM Best for its credit rating, which means it’s financially stable, and a J.D.
+Power score of 883 (out of 1,000) for overall claims satisfaction.

 AM Best's Financial Strength Rating is an independent opinion of an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.

-Farmers rates are on the high end compared to many other big companies.
+Farmers’ rates are on the high end compared to many other big companies.
 Allstate’s rates are more than $1,000 lower, although Farmers and Progressive are on par with each other for high rates.
 The average rate nationwide is $2,604.

 The Farmers app is highly rated, with 4.8 stars in the Apple App Store and 4.6 stars in the Google Play store.